 Battery Life & Cameras

 And finally, we have battery life and the cameras.
 This phone has the same 3,000 mAh battery as the LG G4, but it has to power a bigger screen and more features.
 So far it held up through an entire day of heavy usage pretty well, but we’ll need more testing.
 It does have quick charging, so that’s a plus.
 It went from 0-48% in just 26 minutes.

 The cameras are pretty nice.
 It has the same 16 megapixel F/1.8 camera with laser autofocus and image stabilization as the G4, which is in the top five for best smartphones cameras.
 On front however, there are two 5 megapixel cameras for improved wide-angle selfie photos.
 In real life, the dual front cameras make a huge difference.
 Images are extremely crisp and clear, and it has a wider angle to fit more in.
 A group of 10 could take a selfie with ease.
 Something no other phone can do this quickly and easily.

 There are so many things about this phone we’ll need to dig through, that a full review will be coming later.
 For now though, it has been a pretty excellent experience.
 The LG V10 is extremely fast, fluid, and stable.
 The software is better than the LG G4 too.
 The custom skin over Android 5.1.1 Lollipop is paired down, simple, and fast.

-I’ve never been a fan of custom skins, but LG has slowly but surely made theirs into a great experience that is fast, user friendly, customizable, and it looks pretty good too.
+I’ve never been a fan of custom skins, but LG has slowly but surely made theirs into a great experience.
+It’s fast, user friendly, customizable, and it looks pretty good too.

-The LG V10 is one of the most capable, unique, powerful and durable phones on the market, that’s for sure.
+The LG V10 is one of the most capable, unique, powerful and durable phones on the market.
 We’ll need a lot more time with it, but so far we’re impressed with everything on the surface.
 Aside from the average at best fingerprint scanner around back.
 Try one at a carrier store today, buyers might just like what they see.